-Having coached eight full seasons for St. John's, Miller is now tied with Villanova's Michael Corrado as the longest tenured coaches in the BIG EAST Conference.
+Having coached then full seasons for St. John's, Miller is now tied with Villanova's Michael Corrado as the longest tenured coaches in the BIG EAST Conference.

 Coach Miller has overseen a program in recent years that has excelled academically in addition to its athletic successes.
 In both 2013 and 2012, the BIG EAST Conference recognized the St. John's lacrosse team with a Team Academic Excellence Award, given yearly to the team that posts the highest collective grade-point average in its respective conference sport.
 During that two-year span, the team's cumulative 3.13 (2013) and 3.14 (2012) GPA ranked the highest of all seven BIG EAST member schools.
 The Red Storm also placed 28 student-athletes on the BIG EAST All-Academic Team for 2013-14, the most by any team at St. John's, after having 18 selections in 2012-13.
 In 2013, senior goalie and all-time program saves leader Jeff Lowman was one of 24 recipients of the 2012-13 BIG EAST Scholar-Athlete Sport Excellence Awards, which are given to one student-athlete in each BIG EAST-sponsored sport based on academic credentials, athletic accolades or performances and volunteer service to the community.